DECLARE-Project/palladio-headless/README.md

 ## Running

-The `de.fabiankeller.palladio.RunLqnsWithBuilder` class offers a main method that invokes the PCM2LQN solver and prints the performance analysis results to the logger for demonstration purposes.
+The `de.fakeller.palladio.RunLqnsWithBuilder` class offers a main method that invokes the PCM2LQN solver and prints the performance analysis results to the logger for demonstration purposes.

 By default, the actual output of the LQNS CLI tool will be stored in a temporary directory.
 A custom output path can be set by setting the appropriate value in the `PcmLqnsAnalyzerConfig`.